ChowAlbert/hello-world/README.md

-#have committed the first assignment\n
+#have committed the first assignment

 see assignment1
-#have committed the second assignment\n
+#have committed the second assignment

 see assignment2